wtsi-hgi/hgi-cloud/docs/setup.md

 +----[SHA256]-----+
 ```

-### Copy / Create Your S3 Configuration
+### Copy/Create Your S3 Configuration

 `.s3cfg` is the name of the configuration file for a tool called
 `s3cmd`.
-This tool let's the user manage any aspect of their S3 objects
+This tool lets the user manage any aspect of their S3 objects
 and buckets. `.s3cfg` needs to be located in your home directory on the
-`Console server` and it should look like this:
+*Console Server* and it should look something like this:

 ```ini
 [default]